Training to Failure: Weighing the Pros and Cons

 When it comes to hypertrophy, some of the biggest, most muscular athletes to walk the earth use the training to failure methodology, including strength training for muscle size and strength gains.
 One bodybuilder infamous for training to failure was Tom Platz, and while many said it was junk volume, he had some of the most impressive legs in the world.
 This approach has also been studied in the field of health science, with a 2022 systematic review and meta-analysis published in the Journal of Sport and Health Science suggesting that training to failure may be beneficial for experienced, trained lifters in terms of greater increases in activation of motor units, muscle strength, and mass gains.

 Reserve Reps are a Waste

 Geoffrey was asked what opinions he had that other evidence based coaches may disagree with, and he came out swinging on the proximity to failure idea, saying that leaving reps in reserve is not necessarily good for hypertrophy.
 He states that once you train to failure consistently for many years, leaving reps in reserve does not do anything.
-Geoff says that leaving reps in reserve maybe on movements like a Romanian deadlift or even a barbell back squat makes sense, but on other accessory movements like bicep curls, it is pointless.
+Geoff says that leaving reps in reserve maybe on heavy compound movements like a Romanian deadlift or even a barbell back squat makes sense, but on other accessory movements like bicep curls, it is pointless.